MicrosoftDocs/quantum-docs/articles/qio-target-list.md

 # Optimization providers on Azure Quantum

-Azure Quantum offers various optimization targets to solve binary optimization problems on classical CPUs, GPUs, hardware annealers, or hardware accelerated on field-programmable gate arrays (FPGA).
+Azure Quantum offers various optimization targets to solve binary optimization problems on classical CPUs, GPUs and hardware annealers.
 There is no one algorithm that fits every [optimization problem](xref:microsoft.quantum.optimization.concepts.overview.introduction).
 Having a full portfolio is important when tuning optimization solutions for the best outcome and the highest impact.

 > [!NOTE]
 > Optimization targets can't run Q# applications or any other type of quantum computing program.
 Optimization solvers are optimization algorithms that run on specialized classical hardware.